fluencelabs/gitbook-docs/development_development/developmet_build_modules.md

 3>
 ```

-The _interface_ command lists the available interfaces by module, i.e., the functions we designated as public and marked up with the _FCE_ macro in our source code.
+The _interface_ command lists the available interfaces by module, i.e., the functions we designated as public and marked up with the _marine_ macro in our source code.
 For more command info, use the _help_ command:

 ```text
 1> help